wangxiaoxuan273/Read-Programming-in-Lua/readme.md

 # Read: Programming in Lua, 4th edition

-This repo contains the code I wrote when reading the book *Programming in Lua*.
+This repo contains the notes I made when reading the book *Programming in Lua*.

++ notes as code: this folder contains all the code I wrote when reading the book.
++ notes as pdf: this folder contains the notes I made when reading the book.
++ live demo: this folder contains the 5 programs on the live demo page of the Lua website.
++ interlude: this folder contains the programs provided by the interludes of the book.

-Lua is such a cool language.
+Lua is such an interesting language, I love it :)

-Last updated: June 7, 2022
+Last updated: June 8, 2022